 Judging by its long and arms and huge, clawed hands, Eremotherium made its living in the PLeistocene epoch by mauling and eating trees; it lasted well into the ...

 Giant Mammal and Megafauna Pictures - Dinosaurs - About.com

 eremotherium -.
 Eremotherium.
 Eremotherium. eurhinodelphis - Wikimedia Commons.
 Eurhinodelphis.
 Eurhinodelphis. eurotamandua -.
 Eurotamandua.

 As big as it was, Megatherium wasn't even the only plus-sized sloth of North and South America: other genera included the comparably sized Eremotherium; the ...

 Compared to its fellow giant sloths like the three-ton Megatherium and Eremotherium, Mylodon was the runt of the litter, "only" measuring about 10 feet from ...

 Poco Azul - Chapada Diamantina, Bahia - Brazil Travel - About.com

 In all, six species of Megatherium were collected; nearly the whole skeleton of a giant sloth classified as Eremotherium laurillardi was recovered.
 Mammoth and ...

-American Megafaunal Extinctions - About Archaeology
+American Megafaunal Extinctions - Archaeology - About.com

 ...
 Glossotherium, Equus, Hippidion, Mylodon, Eremotherium and Toxodon about 1,000 years after initial human colonization; Smilodon, Catonyx, Megatherium, ...